FeDev13/FeDev13/README.md

-- 👋 Hi, I’m @FeDev13.
-I’m interested in Full Stack Web Design.
-I’m currently learning React JS and my knowledge includes HTML, CSS, JavaScript, MongoDB, MySql and a little bit of Angular
+- 👋 Hi, I’m @FeDev13 and I’m a Full Stack Web Developer.
+I’m currently learning Vue and my knowledge includes HTML, CSS, JavaScript, MongoDB, MySql, React, Node and a little bit of Angular
 - I’m looking to collaborate on any revolutionary app!.
 You can contact me at federicoroledo85@gmail.com or at https://www.linkedin.com/in/federico-robledo-4693b9231/!

 <!---